Skip to main content

 • withdraw consent at any time, where we are relying on consent.

 To exercise any of these rights, email privacy@ghugi.com.
 We will respond within one calendar month.
+For complex or numerous requests we may extend this by up to two further months, and will tell you if we need to.
 Most requests are free of charge.

 If you receive payslips through Ghugi rather than being a Ghugi account holder, please contact your employer first — they are the controller for that data.
 We will assist your employer where required by law.